ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Blockquotes

 Usage of blockquotes is limited to quoting text from someone.
-It must not be used to format text.
+It must not be used to format text otherwise.

 ### Horizontal bar